jaschwanda/usi-pwa/README.md

 Universal Solutions PWA Template

 ## Description ##
-An starting point to build a Progressive Web Application (PWA).
+A frame work starting point to build a Progressive Web Application (PWA).

-## Frame Work ##
-The frame work was built in a number of steps given below with references to web documents:
+The frame work was built using the following steps based on the given web documents:

 Serve static assets, authentication and api routes.